 Where little or no progress has been made despite additional focused support it may be decided that a child has a special educational need and will need support at the 'SEND Support' level.
 At this point a child will be recorded on the SEND register.
-The class teacher and SENDCo will create a SEND Support Plan that sets out an overview of the child's needs, a record of agreed outcomes and the provision in place to support the child in achieving these outcomes.
-The outcomes are shared with the child and the parents receive a paper copy to inform them of the additional support.
+The class teacher, with support from the SENDCo, will create a SEND Support Plan that sets out an overview of the child's needs, a record of agreed outcomes and the provision in place to support the child in achieving these outcomes, this will include in class provision and resources as well as targeted interventions.
+The outcomes are shared with the child, and the parents receive a paper copy to inform them of the additional support.
 The SEND Support plan is reviewed at least once per term following the ASSESS-PLAN-DO-REVIEW cycle and levels of support may vary depending on the needs of the child.